 Less Material – Since Optical LAN prioritizes the use of fiber cabling and minimizes the use of copper cabling, far less copper is introduced into the buildings – in fact, miles less!
 This is a very good thing, since copper is a precious metal with a horrible environment track record for their destructive mining activities.
 Silicon (i.e. glass) is the 2nd most abundant material in the earth’s crust.
 Reducing the amount of plastics and PVCs burdening a building is another excellent green benefit.
 SMF cabling has 60% less plastic jacketing based on its smaller circumference.
 Plus, we already talked about how every 4-port ONT provides a 4 to 1 reduction in cabling.
 All of this even helps reduce the smoke load of a building which is a very important safety aspect.
 Finally, all this reduction of infrastructure has a far-reaching rippling effect that can significantly lower the weight impact on the buildings shell – architects and engineers will love that as it impact embodied carbon reductions calculations!

-Reduce Energy – Optical LAN can lower the network powering demands on one building (e.g. 2,000 Ethernet connections) as much as 30-50% which moves the needle yet again for embodied carbon reductions calculations.
+Reduce Energy – Optical LAN can lower the network powering demands on one building (e.g. 2,000 Ethernet connections) as much as 30-50% which moves the needle yet again for operational carbon reductions calculations.
 At Tellabs, we have had some of our larger customers, like Department of Energy Sandia National Laboratory, save as much as 65% in power consumption as a result of OLAN (e.g. 1 million kwh saved per year at Sandia).
 Another reduction in energy can be gained by lower air conditioning.
 This is possible because of reduced or eliminated telecom rooms, and because the ONTs and Optical Line Terminals (OLTs) can operate at extended temperature ranges.
 Finally, we have been seeing that Power over Ethernet (PoE) can be delivered more efficiently over an OLAN architecture – as much as 13% power saving with PoE over OLAN!